OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/V3/README.txt

   ```
   -------------------------

+// TODO: confirm whether we need to keep appsettings
 5. Update `appsettings.json` and `appsettings.Development.json`
   AAD related configs needs to be configure to your .Net project settings:
     ```